All Products

 Procedure

 1. Go to the event details page.
-On the Security Alerts tab, select the alert to whitelist and click Add Alert to Whitelist in the Actions column.
+On the Alert tab, select the alert to whitelist and click Add Alert to Whitelist in the Actions column.

-2. (Optional) Create a new alert whitelist rule.
+2. (Optional) Add a new alert whitelist rule.
 You can click Create Rule to configure multiple whitelist rules.

 Important

-• Multiple rules have an "AND" relationship, which means the rule takes effect only when all conditions are met.
+• Multiple rules have an "OR" relationship, which means the rule takes effect if any one of the conditions is met.

 • Ensure the precision of the rules that you configure to avoid an overly broad scope.
 For example, setting "Path contains: /data/" might mistakenly whitelist other sensitive subdirectories, which increases security risks.